Acute monoarthritis

 Examination

-- Joint line tenderness, movements, erythema, local increases in temperature, swelling, loss of joint function, muscle wasting.
+- Joint line tenderness, ROM, erythema, local ↑temp., swelling, muscle wasting

-- General examination for peripheral stigmata ( eg occular inflammation, mouth ulcers, psoriasis, erythema nodosum, vasculitic lesions )
+- General examination for peripheral stigmata (eg occular inflam., mouth ulcers, psoriasis, erythema nodosum, vasculitic lesions )

 Labs